Applying

-LSAC, the Law School Admissions Council, is the gateway for the law school admission process.
+The Law School Admissions Council (LSAC), is the gateway for the law school admission process.
 Most prospective students are first introduced to LSAC while preparing to take the Law School Admissions Test (LSAT).
 To apply to the University of Wyoming College of Law, you must have an account created on www.lsac.org.
-All admission applications to the University of Wyoming College of Law must be submitted through LSAC.org.
-This is the same system used to register for the LSAT.
+All admission applications to the University of Wyoming College of Law must be submitted through LSAC's website.

-Deadlines: Our application for the following Fall semester opens on October 1st and priority is given to applications that are received and complete by our April 30th deadline.
-June and July LSAT scores are only accepted for the following October through April admission cycles.
+Our application for the following Fall semester opens on October 1st and priority is given to applications that are received and complete by our April 30th deadline.

-1. Baccalaureate Degree - Candidates must have received a baccalaureate degree from a regionally accredited college or university prior to matriculation.
+1. Baccalaureate Degree - Candidates must complete a baccalaureate degree from a regionally accredited college or university prior to matriculation.

 2. Character and Fitness- Applicants must be of good moral character and must maintain good moral character as a condition of continuing enrollment.

 3. LSAT - Candidates must register for and take the Law School Admissions Test (LSAT).
-Scores are valid for 5 years.
-You may register for the LSAT at www.lsac.org
+Scores are valid for five years.
+Applicants regsiter for the LSAT through the Law School Admission Council's website.

 4. CAS - Register for LSAC’s Credential Assembly Service (CAS) and follow the instructions to ensure a complete application.
-Register at www.lsac.org.
 It is advisable to register with CAS at the same time one registers for the LSAT.
 To fulfill requirements for the CAS, you will need to submit your:

 >Official Transcripts from ALL of the higher education institutions you have attended to LSAC.